snowkidind/snowpass/README.md

 <table><tr><td>NOTE: There is no point in proceeding with the snowpass installation until you have a working copy of the signald application up and communicating with your regular signal chat client.
 Please refer to VERIFY.md for these instructions before proceeding with the install here.</td></tr></table>

+There is a play-by-play file of sequential commands and things to do to get up and running in rasbiBuild.sh

 The steps involved in this are as follows
 - [get signald working on your machine](./VERIFY.md)
 - Install the snowpass application